 Age also has some relation with OCD.
 Researchers suspect that inherited cases of OCD may be more likely to start when a person is younger.
 A review of two studies, cited by The International OCD Foundation, suggests that the genetic linkages were higher the lower the age of onset.

 The same source also mentions PANDAS, a rare condition in which children develop OCD at a young age as a response to infection in the body.
-Teen OCD stats aren’t very well established, but by the age of 14, it’s estimated that 25% of OCD cases will have manifested in those with the disorder.
+Teen OCD stats aren’t very well established, but by the age of 14, it’s estimated that 25% of OCD cases will have manifested in those with the mental disorder.

 This research suggests that there’s still much to be learned about the causes and origins of OCD.

 OCD and Suicide Deaths

 OCD is a disease that can often — at least in less severe cases — be managed.
 This has caused society to underestimate the disorder as a whole.
 Unfortunately, in the most severe cases, some of the symptoms of OCD have been described as “torture.”